42xel/BAPL2/Project/README.md

 A simplistic yet powerful library provided by the teachers to recursively print tables.

 ## utils.lua
-Various utilitary tools loaded directly as global variables.
+Various utilitary tools, some loaded directly as global variables.

 ## parser.lua
 The (lexer and) parser module.